robertlarkins/robertlarkins.github.io/_posts/2025-06-21-code-that-fits-in-your-head-book-notes.md

 - It take time to learn the code base
 - Change is hard

-Develop sustainable cade that fits in your brain.
+Develop sustainable code that fits in your brain.

 What HTTP status to return for an unsuccessful POST?

+Code (both tests and production code) should be explicit:
 Zen of python: _Explicit is better than implicit_

 Perfect is the enemy of good